kevinolega/minimalchanges/_posts/2010-09-09-minimal-changes-that-grows-savings.md

 - _Update: Also begin to eliminate activities, commitments, appointments, that are neither profitable nor enjoyable.
 One reason why we are overwhelmed and time-deprived is that we have overcommitted to a lot of low value activities._
 - Be Patient and watch the savings grow.

-**Updated: Friday, August 24, 2018 and a note from Kevin:**
+**Updated: Friday, August 24, 2018 and a note from present day Kevin:**

 I have enjoyed going though this post.
 I made a lot of bold statements and strong opinions about the things I wouldn't spend on.
 Luckily I've stuck to some of them.
 I have also stuck with some of them 60-80% of the time which is better than nothing.
 I'm happy I have posts like this to help me monitor my personal growth and progress.

 I also saw how I've changed as a person and how far I've developed my focus and attention to detail.

 I'm coming clean.
 Most of my articles in 2010-2015 are incomplete.
 Some sentences trail off.
+In a lot of cases, I'm trying to say something but I've been really clumsy with my words or I had been very unspecific.
 Some just end without a complete thought.
 The eight years practicing writing have made me gradually better at communicating with the written word.